relai/vertx-starters/todoapi/README.md

-# Vert.x Starter - TO-do REST Service
+# Vert.x Starter II - TO-do REST Service

-This sample is a to-do REST service, backed by MongoDB.
+The to-do service is a REST web service backed by MongoDB.
+It fully supports CRUD of to-do items.

 ## Service Dispatch